|

 statements in their attitudes about themselves and others creates the core and

+complex tapestry of each person's personality and identity.
 These states we are discovering are very similar to

 the attitudes identified in Transactional Analysis, presented in the popular